Post

 flowchart LR

-A(Email subscription form) --> B(API Gateway)
+A(Email subscription form) --> B(Amazon API Gateway)

-B --> C(Lambda)
+B --> C(AWS Lambda)

-C --> D(DynamoDB)
+C --> D(Amazon DynamoDB)

 • This solution was a custom AWS solution to use more AWS services and although I received some comments and stored them in the database, I didn’t implement the system to display them on the blog.

-• However, now I am using the giscus plugin
+• However, now I am using the giscus plugin:

 flowchart LR